RedHatGov/redhatgov.github.io/content/workshops/openshift_101_dcmetromap/lab8-cicd.md

 <img src="../images/ocp-lab-cicd-start-pipeline.png" width="900">

-When the pipeline starts, OpenShift uploads the pipeline the Jenkins server for execution.
+When the pipeline starts, OpenShift uploads the pipeline to the Jenkins server for execution.
 As it runs, the various stages trigger OpenShift to build and deploy the frontend microservice.
 After a Jenkins user approves the frontend deployment, Jenkins triggers OpenShift to tag the image stream with the ":prod" tag then scales the frontend-prod deployment for (2) replicas.

 The Jenkins dashboard should indicate that a new build is executing.